Snackels/WRO_Future-Engineer_Sunflower/README.md

 - ## **Servo** : GEEKSERVO-270  a 180 degree servo.
 <image src="https://thepihut.com/cdn/shop/products/geekservo-building-brick-180-rotation-block-servo-geekservo-104134-28717056917699_1000x.jpg?v=1646869335" width = "400">

-We selected this servo for our robot as it was easy to attach to the robot frame and had the required degree (180) for steering and ultrasonic.

 ### Specification
 - Working voltage: 3.3V~6V